nadiapr/hello-world/README.md

 # hello world

 Hello world repository for Git tutorial.
-This is an example repository for a Git tutorial.
+This is an example repository for a Git tutorial on https://www.w3shools.com

-This repository is built following step by step on tutorial.
+This repository is built following step by step in tutorial.

+Its now includes steps for GitHub